viamrobotics/docs/docs/how-tos/configure.md

 **6. Configure services**

-Services are built-in Viam software packages that add high-level functionality to your smart machine such as:
+Services are software packages that add high-level functionality to your smart machine such as:

 - **Data Management**: Capture and sync data from one or more machines, and use that data for machine learning and beyond.
-- **Fleet Management**: Configure, control, debug, and manage entire fleets of machines.
+- **Computer Vision**: Enable your machine to intelligently see and interpret the world around it.
 - **Motion Planning**: Make your machine plan its movement and move itself.
-- **Vision**: Enable your machine to intelligently see and interpret the world around it.
 - **Simultaneous Localization And Mapping (SLAM)**: Make your machine map its surroundings and find its position on a map.

 To use these or other services, see their documentation for configuration and usage information.
-If you are making a simple machine that doesn't use services, you can skip this step!

 {{% /tablestep %}}
 {{< /table >}}